 He paid a golf course architect from Vancouver to design Aberdeen Glen’s tee boxes and greens, but everything else was designed and engineered in his own mind.
 No. 4, the love-it or hate-it hole with its tee-box set on a hill tucked into the woods, was his favourite.

-Church started building the 100-lot Aberdeen Glen subdivision at the same time as the golf course.
-The residential lots he sold helped pay the golf construction costs.
+Church started building the 100-lot Aberdeen Glen subdivision at the same time as the golf course and the residential lots he sold helped pay the golf construction costs.
 He also built the Del Haven town home community on the north side of the Nechako River just west of the Yellowhead Bridge.

 Although he started playing late in life, only a few years before the course opened, Church made up for it and soon became a good golfer.
 With a big gallery watching him line up for the first official swing on opening day, May 15, 1999, he nailed a zinger drive right down the middle of the fairway.

-“He was very steady, didn’t lose a lot of golf balls, very good around the green,” said grandson Jessey.
-“He was one of those guys that didn’t want to lose.”
+“He was very steady, didn’t lose a lot of golf balls, very good around the green,” said Jessey.
+“He was one of those guys that didn’t want to lose.
+Some of my best highlights were going down and playing with him in Palm Springs.”

-Alice Cooper golfed Aberdeen Glen twice and the first time he played with the legendary rocker, Church wasn’t too sure who he was meeting.
+Alice Cooper golfed Aberdeen Glen twice and the first time he played with the legendary rocker, that first September for the course, Church wasn’t too sure who he was meeting.

 “He really didn’t know who he was at first,” said Craig, “because he said to me, ‘Why does he have his hair all pushed up behind his hat, and why is his name Alice?’”